KAZABANA/EEGfusenet/README.md

 Discriminator_Channel_62: Discriminator setting for 62 Channels signal (SEED)

-Pretrained_model: Pretrained EEGfusenet model for DEAP dataset, you could load it by function torch.load.
+Pretrained_model: Pretrained EEGfusenet model for DEAP dataset, you could load it by function torch.load. demo.py: Simple demo code for deep feature extraction based on our pretrained model.

 The input of this model should be the preprocessed signal.
 Details about the preprocessing procedures and hypergraph clustering can be found in the appendix of our paper.
 Appendix Link: https://drive.google.com/file/d/1pIphu7LD5MrHsN6GRy1-xZcc9CtV24tm/view?usp=sharing